-Air Traffic Controller Resume: Examples and Tips
+Air Traffic Controller Resume: Examples & Tips

 Air traffic controllers manage the movement of aircraft in and out of airports, as well as on the ground, coordinating with pilots and control towers to direct planes efficiently and safely.